What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 Loss of All Financial Protection

 If your home is damaged by fire, a severe storm, or broken into while your policy is lapsed, you are personally responsible for every dollar of repair, replacement, or liability.
-There's no filing a claim after the fact — coverage gaps are non-negotiable with insurers.
+There's no filing a claim after the fact.
+If your home is damaged by fire, storms, theft, or vandalism during a lapse, you're responsible for all repair and replacement costs out of pocket, which can reach tens or even hundreds of thousands of dollars.

 Mortgage Violations & Force-Placed Insurance